pnlbwh/pnlpipe/README.md

 ### FSL

-Follow the [instruction](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) to download and install FSL.
+Follow the [instruction](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) to download and install FSL >= 5.0.11.

 Make sure to do the patch for *imcp/imglob/immv errors* from the instruction.